tardism/extensibella/docs/reference.md

   + If `<hyp>` has the form `rel t1 ... tn` and `rel` is an extensible relation in the language, then
-    - Its primary component `ti` must be built by a known constructor (not a variable or the explicit unknown constructor, discussed [elsewhere](extensibility.md)), or
+    - Its primary component `ti` must be built by a known constructor (not a variable or an explicit generic constructor, discussed [elsewhere](extensibility.md)), or
-    - Its primary component can be built by the explicit unknown constructor if the relation is introduced by the current extension
+    - Its primary component can be built by an explicit generic K constructor if the relation is introduced by the current extension
+    - Its primary component can be built by an explicit generic I constructor if the relation is introduced by a module building on the one introducing the relation
-  + If `<hyp>` is not a built by a relation or the relation is a fixed relation, either as part of the language or introduced as a proof relation, case analysis has no extra restrictions
+  + If `<hyp>` is not built by a relation or the relation is a fixed relation, either as part of the language or introduced as a proof relation, case analysis has no extra restrictions
 * Unfold tactic:  `unfold.`